-The declaration application will close on Dec.
-4. All in-progress single major declarations must be completed before the end of finals week.
-The application will reopen the first week of spring semester.
+The declaration application has closed for the Spring 2021 semester.
+All in-progress single major declarations must be completed before the end of finals week.
+The application will reopen the first week of fall semester.

 MCB is not an impacted major.
 Therefore, we will accept any interested student who meets the minimum course and GPA requirements and is realistically able to complete the major requirements during the student's remaining time at Cal.
 Any student intending to major in MCB must finish declaring or complete MCB conditions to declare by the end of their 6th semester, or during the semester before their graduating term (if this semester is before their 6th semester).

 The majority of MCB upper division courses give enrollment priority to declared MCB students only.
 To have enrollment priority during course registration, students must have finished declaring or completed MCB conditions to declare before the start of Phase 1 enrollment.

 In order to declare the MCB major, you must have: